simonrose121/phd/_posts/2016-10-31-programming-environments.md

 categories: programming-environments
 ---

 After getting my knowledge of educational theory up to speed, the next area to research is existing educational programming environments.
-A list of which can be found below, these may be grouped together for individual articles depending on how many there is!
+The aim of this list is to read around the subject so target age range has not been taken in to account.

 **Tutorial/Creative**